karollynecosta/aws_solutions_architect-associate/README.md

-		after scaling activity happens, you are in the cooldown period == 300 seconds during the cooldown, the ASG will not launch or terminate additional ec2 Use a ready-to-use AMI to reduce configuration time
+		after scaling activity happens, you are in the cooldown period == 300 seconds during the cooldown, the ASG will not launch or terminate additional ec2 Use a ready-to-use AMI to reduce configuration time It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect.
+		Its default value is 300 seconds.
+		It is a configurable setting for your Auto Scaling group.

 	ASG Default Termination Policy: 1.
 Find the AZ which has the most number of instances
 									2. If there are multiple instances in the AZ to choose from, delete the one with the oldest launch conf
 									3. ASG tries the balance the number of instances across AZ by default.
+									1. If there are instances in multiple Availability Zones, choose the Availability Zone with the most instances and at least one instance that is not protected from scale in.
+If there is more than one Availability Zone with this number of instances, choose the Availability Zone with the instances that use the oldest launch configuration.

+									2. Determine which unprotected instances in the selected Availability Zone use the oldest launch configuration.
+If there is one such instance, terminate it.

+									3. If there are multiple instances to terminate based on the above criteria, determine which unprotected instances are closest to the next billing hour.
+(This helps you maximize the use of your EC2 instances and manage your Amazon EC2 usage costs.)
+If there is one such instance, terminate it.

+									4. If there is more than one unprotected instance closest to the next billing hour, choose one of these instances at random.

 	Lifecycle Hooks: By default as soon as instance is launched in an ASG it's in service You have the ability to perform extra  steps before the instance goes in service (pending  state) and before the instance is terminated(terminated)